kengibson1111/tour-of-go/README.md

 ## Lessons

 * types (basic) - this shows commonly used types.
-A factored var is used.
-First use of const with type inference.
-Notice const does not use short assignment like a variable. = instead of :=.
-Although not stated yet in the lessons, uppercase constants and variables at package scope could be exported from a package just like a function.
-Not sure yet.
+A factored var statement is used.
+Although not stated yet in the lessons, uppercase variables at a package scope could be exported from a package just like a function.
+Uppercase and lowercase variables at a function scope are always private and cannot be exported.

 * zero - if a var is not initialized with a value, it is assigned zero.
 0 for numerics, false for bools, "" for strings.